-- a.
-MIL Form 115 or an equivalent form now or hereafter provided by the National Guard shall be completed and filed with the district, and - b. the number of credits toward high school graduation to be granted shall be calculated, agreed upon by the student and the principal of the district, and such agreement noted on MIL Form 115 or such equivalent form.
+- 1a.
+MIL Form 115 or an equivalent form now or hereafter provided by the National Guard shall be completed and filed with the district; and - 2b.
+The number of credits toward high school graduation to be granted shall be calculated, agreed upon by the student and the principal of the district, and such agreement noted on MIL Form 115 or such equivalent form.